Student Farm at Penn State

 What is grown on the farm?

 Our focus is to grow a diversity of fresh produce using sustainable methods.
-In our first growing season, we are growing many crops, including:
+In our first year, we grew over 45 different crops, some of which include:

 lettuce, spinach, kale, swiss chard, brussels sprouts, cabbage, broccoli, carrots, beets, kohlrabi, tomatoes, eggplant, peppers, okra, beans, cucumber, summer squash, cantaloupe, winter squash, parsley, dill, fennel, basil, cilantro, thyme, oregano, and more.